-Katherine is an American/French trilingual (English/French/German) marketing, communications and stakeholder relations has spanned roles in the United States, Germany and France.
-Before joining the EACC in 2019, she acted as Head of Strategic Communications for Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency and Head of Marketing, Europe for Proudfoot Consulting.
-Katherine has a MA in Marketing & Brand Strategies from the Sorbonne/CELSA and a BA from Brown University.
+Katherine is an American/French trilingual (English/French/German) marketing, communications and organizational development executive.
+Before joining the EACC in 2019, she acted as Head of Strategic Communications for the manufacturing group Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency and Head of Marketing, Europe for Proudfoot Consulting.
+Katherine has a Master’s Degree from the Sorbonne/CELSA and a Bachelor of Arts from Brown University.

 Before joining the EACC in 2018, Catherine spent more than ten years in luxury hotels in the Marriott group.
 She previously worked at Club Med as a Customer Relations Representative.
 Trilingual (French-Spanish-English), Catherine has an undergraduate degree from UCLA and a professional qualification as a tourism and marketing project manager from the CNAM, Paris.

 Our network was founded in Paris in 1926, originally as as the French-American Chamber of Commerce, renamed in 2003 as the European-American Chamber of Commerce.